SubhiAboud/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03
-Here's the description of the notebook for use in a README file, in English:

 # Image Classification Notebook (Cats and Dogs)

-This notebook implements an image classification task to distinguish between images of cats and dogs.
+In this notebook, I implement an image classification task to distinguish between images of cats and dogs.
 It uses a dataset containing images of cats and dogs, and trains and evaluates several deep learning models.

 ## Main Contents: